trimble-oss/tierceron/installation/trcvault/README.md

 need to manage your vault.

 # Prerequisites
 This assumes the existence of a machine or virtual machine (in the cloud) with a reachable ip address and host name.
+You should have run either trclocal or trccloud by this point.

 # Build initial vault.
-Current version of vault: vault 1.3.6 (downloadable here: https://releases.hashicorp.com/vault/1.3.6/)

 trcinit -new -namespace=vault -addr=https://<vaulthost:vaultport> -totalKeys=3 -unsealKeys=2 > tokens.txt

+Note, for local development installs where you may be using a self signed certificate, you can use the --insecure flag to give "flexibility" on certificate validation, meaning you want encrypted communication, but you are flexible on the validation of the certificate.

 # Additional helpful commands
 For reference, the default token namespaces provided are as follows..